 What is artificial intelligence?

 Opinions vary as to what we mean by ‘artificial intelligence’.
-Some define it so narrowly that it only covers self-learning robots, while other definitions are so broad that
+Some define it so narrowly that it only covers self-learning robots, while other definitions are so broad that even very simple statistical models are called AI.

 There is a lot of hype around AI, so the term gets used for a wide range of things.
 AI generates research grants, investments and media attention.
 And when there’s money to be made, people tend to exaggerate.

-One example is Mike Mallazzo, who about his job at the company Dynamic Yield, a self-styled ‘AI-powered Personalization Anywhere™ platform’ that was bought by McDonald’s for 300 million dollars.
+One example is Mike Mallazzo, who recently wrote about his job at the company Dynamic Yield, a self-styled ‘AI-powered Personalization Anywhere™ platform’ that was bought by McDonald’s for 300 million dollars.
 But what Dynamic Yield does is not AI at all, says Mallazzo.
 It is in the business of ‘personalisation’ – when you are recommended a McFlurry at McDrive on a hot day, or when the self-service kiosk knows about your penchant for a McChicken.

 All this means is that the startup is good at solving the “very dull and ubiquitous problem of personalising data management”.